ChanchalKumari1/Arduino-Leonardo-Game-Control-Joystick/README.md

-# Arduino Leonardo - HW-504 Joystick Mouse Controller
+# Arduino Leonardo - HW-504 Joystick JoyStick Controller

-**Turn your Arduino Leonardo into a plug-and-play USB HID mouse!**
+**Turn your Arduino Leonardo into a plug-and-play USB HID JoyStick to Play Games!**

 This project uses the popular HW-504 analog joystick module to control your computer's cursor.
-Moving the stick moves the mouse pointer, and pressing down on the stick performs a **left-click**.
-It requires no additional drivers and works on Windows, macOS, and Linux instantly.

 ## Features
 - **Plug-and-Play HID:** Emulates a standard USB mouse using the native USB capabilities of the ATmega32u4 chip.